hbz/oerworldmap/README.md

 #### Localization of UI elements

-In order to localize UI elements such as button labels, several files have to be translated: [labels](conf/labels.properties), [descriptions](conf/descriptions.properties), [messages](conf/messages.properties) and [ui](conf/ui.properties).
+In order to localize UI elements such as button labels, several files have to be translated: [labels](conf/labels.properties), [descriptions](conf/descriptions.properties) for the input templates and [ui](conf/ui.properties) for the rest of the UI.
 The format is pretty straight forward, each line consists of a key that is assigned a value:

 ```
 Article.name = Title